doradoljanin/FIFA-World-Cups-REST-API/README.md

 The data is available in JSON, CSV and as a backup of an original data base (.sql file).

 ### Instructions
-Run `nodemon index` in terminal before using an API.
+Run `nodemon index` to start the API.

 ### License
 MIT License: https://opensource.org/licenses/MIT